-The methodology for considering historic built resources when establishing the APE follows standard practices for the discipline, Attachment B of the Section 106 PA, and the Authority's Cultural Resources Technical Guidance Memorandum #1 (Authority 2013), and is detailed in the project HASR (Authority 2019a).
-The APE includes all legal parcels intersected by the proposed HSR right-of-way for all project alternatives, including proposed ancillary features such as grade separations, stations, maintenance facilities, utilities, and construction staging areas.
+The methodology for establishing the historic built resources APE follows standard practices for the discipline, Attachment B of the Section 106 PA, and the Authority's Cultural Resources Technical Guidance Memorandum #1 (Authority 2013), and is detailed in the project HASR (Authority 2019a).
+The historic built resources APE includes all legal parcels intersected by the proposed HSR right-of-way for all project alternatives, including proposed ancillary features such as grade separations, stations, maintenance facilities, utilities, and construction staging areas.
 The APE includes properties where historic materials or associated landscape features would be demolished, moved, or altered by construction.
 The types of resources encountered in the project vicinity and the proposed project construction activities guided the delineation of the APE.
-The APE is larger than the project footprint as a result of consideration of historic built resources.
+The historic built resources APE is larger than the project footprint.
 It is delineated to take into consideration effects caused by visual, audible, or atmospheric intrusions onto a property; the potential for vibration-induced damage; or isolation of a property from its setting.
 Visual and audible changes have the potential to affect character-defining features of some historic built resources.
 Volume 2, Appendix 3.17-C includes an overview map of potentially affected historic built resource locations and project alternative alignments, as well as individual historic built resource maps that show alternatives, footprint boundaries, and historic property boundaries.